What are Chargebacks & How to Win Disputes (5 Tips)

-- The merchant’s bank asks the merchant (that’s you) for evidence to refute the claim, like invoices, proof of delivery, recipients, or anything else that indicates the transaction was legitimate and valid.
+- The merchant’s bank asks the merchant for evidence to refute the claim, like invoices, proof of delivery, recipients, the return and refund policy, or anything else that indicates the transaction was legitimate and valid.

 - The card-issuing bank reviews the evidence and decides whether the purchase was valid.
 This part of the process takes the longest.

 - The card-issuing bank shows the evidence to the customer.
 The customer can either accept the transaction or continue the dispute through arbitration.
-If the card issuer determines the transaction was invalid, the customer gets their money back.
+If the card issuer determines the transaction was invalid, the customer gets his or her money back.

-- If the merchant and issuing bank fail to come to an agreement, they go through an arbitration process that’s governed by the issuing bank.
+- If the merchant and issuing bank fail to agree, they go through an arbitration process that’s governed by the issuing bank.
 The decision is final.

 How to Fight Chargebacks

-Sometimes customers will dispute a payment with their card issuer before ever speaking with the merchant.
-In fact, according to an eConsumer Services survey, more than 80% of shoppers talk to their bank before contacting the merchant to dispute transactions.
+Sometimes customers will dispute a payment with their card issuer before ever speaking with you.

 Talking to the customer can clear up confusion quickly.
 For instance, if the customer didn’t recognize your name on their statement, you can explain that the charge came from you.
 If the customer has a complaint about your product or service, you can resolve it without involving the issuing bank.
-Then ask the customer to drop their chargeback.
+Then, simply ask the customer to drop their chargeback claim.

-That said, don’t rely on the customer to drop their complaint.
-Follow the chargeback process as required by your payment processor.
-Make sure to include evidence (receipts, email conversions, etc.) that you resolved it on your own.
+With all of that being said, don’t rely on the customer to drop their complaint.
+Follow the chargeback process required by your payment processor.
+Make sure to include evidence, like receipts and email conversions, to prove that the issue has been resolved.

 Card-issuing banks set deadlines for your responses to chargebacks.
 They generally give you 7-10 days to respond to the claim with evidence.

-If you miss a deadline, you lose the case.
-There’s no leeway here, so make sure you supply anything asked as quickly as possible to have the best chances of winning.
-That said, don’t rush to submit until you have all the evidence you need to support your case.
+If you miss a deadline, you automatically lose the case.
+There’s no leeway with this requirement, so make sure you supply everything that is asked of you as quickly as possible.
+With that being said, don’t rush to submit until you have all the evidence you need to support your case.

 3. Provide Thorough and Robust Documentation